open62541/open62541/doc/tutorial_server_variables.rst

 * storageType:  used to declare who the owner of data is and to which lifecycle it belongs.
 Three different cases are possible:

  * UA_VARIANT_DATA: this is the simplest case.
-The data belongs to the variant, which means if the variant is deleted so does the data which is kept inside
+The data belongs to the variant, which means if the variant is deleted so does the data which is kept inside,

- * UA_VARIANT_DATASOURCE: in this case user-defined functions are called to access the data.
-The signature of the functions is defined by UA_VariantDataSource structure.
-A use-case could be to access a sensor only when the data is asked by some client
+ * UA_VARIANT_NODELETE: in this case user-defined data is inside of the variant, meaning that the data will not be automatically freed by the stack.

 * arrayLength: length of the array (-1 if a scalar is saved)